 If you time your visit right, you may even get lucky enough to spot a passing whale or encounter flatback and green turtles laying their eggs on Casuarina Beach, or their hatchlings heading off to the ocean.
 Oh, and then there’s the estuarine crocodiles and box jelly fish, so you may want to keep your wits about you.

 To make the most of our visit we’re staying overnight at the Cape Hillsborough Nature Tourist Park, right on Casuarina beach.
-Run by the warm and welcoming Renae and Ben and their three kids, this place is a rustic haven for families.
+Run by the warm and welcoming Renae and Ben and their three kids, this place is an eco friendly rustic haven for families.
 When the kids aren’t madly mini golfing or launching themselves into the pool, we head off on a series of wilderness walking trails, and stroll down to explore the long stretch of Casuarina beach in the golden afternoon light.

 This is Sugarpuff’s idea of paradise.
 She is lost in her own world, gathering shells and rock until, unable to resist the siren song of the sea, she begins frolicking in the waves with all the passion of a modern-day Moana.